soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

 ### Results

-the max accuracy was around 0.75.
-The parameters were C=0.349 and iter=50.
-Increasing the number of iterations could increase the model performance.
+The max accuracy was around 0.75.
+The parameters were C=0.349 and iter=50. regularization strength reduces the overfitting tendency and number of iterations gives time to the gradient descent optimization in hte logistics regression loss function minimization.
+Thesea re the reasons behind choosing these 2 hyperparameters.

+Increasing the number of iterations could increase the model performance because it can be seen in th escreenshots that the highest accuracy was observed of iterations=50.
+Increasing the range of C from 0 to 1 shoul also help in exploring a larger range of parameters.
 Also,  techniques like Bayesian parameter sampling which take into account the previous explored hyperparameters to reduce wasteful search can improve the hyperparameter optimization.

 ![image](https://github.com/soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/assets/20270621/a0198ba6-81bb-4b4d-9993-9f54986981b5)